-- We have commissioned an independent peer review from the College of Policing, examining its response to vulnerability, and the recommendations from that review have been incorporated into the force safeguarding processes - We are a key member of a multi-agency process to better identify vulnerability amongst adults, encouraging 'professional curiosity' and better signposting - We have strengthened our processes to ensure recommendations from Safeguarding Adult Reviews and will be taking these forward, primarily through the Force Safeguarding Business Board.
+- We continue to develop safeguarding processes to protect vulnerable adults from being exploited from drug dealers. - We have commissioned an independent peer review from the College of Policing, examining its response to vulnerability, and the recommendations from that review have been incorporated into the force safeguarding processes - We are a key member of a multi-agency process to better identify vulnerability amongst adults, encouraging 'professional curiosity' and better signposting - We have strengthened our processes to ensure recommendations from Safeguarding Adult Reviews and will be taking these forward, primarily through the Force Safeguarding Business Board.